gina-alaska/ice_radar_velocity_netcdf_tools/README.md

 ## Ice Radar Velocity converstion to netcdf tools

+Goal: Convert the matlab formatted radar data and convert to a NetCDF for long term archiving and use by modelers.

+There are three types of data to be converted into respective NetCDF:
+* average data set - u and v velocity vector
+  * data time comes from matlab filename
+* divergence and sheer - contains (?)
+  * data includes a time component  (todo: not handled correctly yet)
+* flow - u and v vector
+  *  data includes a time component (todo: not handled correctly yet)

-Provided here are some tools used to convert the UAF Sea Ice Radar data from matlab output format into a NetCDF container.
+Tools used to convert the UAF Sea Ice Radar data from matlab output format into a NetCDF container.
 Provided are two files:

 * `average_to_netcdf.mt` -	Simple script to generate average file.
 * `template.nc` -	Template netcdf file used as a starting point for geo referencing